Decent Rural Employment

 FAO influences global, regional and national processes on key issues such as youth employment, migration, child labour, green jobs, working conditions, and availability of data and evidence.
 FAO proactively supports governments in the formulation of decent rural employment policies, strategies and programmes, targeting vulnerable groups, particularly youth, women, migrants and children.
 To achieve this, FAO partners with other UN agencies, civil society, producer organizations, academia and the private sector.

-· The COVID-19 crisis has determined an unprecedented decline in economic activity and jobs all over the world, hitting hard agriculture and food systems’ workers.
-After significant gains in the second half of 2020, the job recovery stalled during 2021, with a loss in terms of global hours worked equivalent to 125 million full-time jobs when compared to the pre-crisis benchmark (ILO).
+After significant gains in the second half of 2020, the job recovery stalled during 2021, with a loss in terms of global hours worked equivalent to 125 million full-time jobs when compared to the pre-crisis benchmark (source: ILO).
 The negative impact has been disproportionately high for the most vulnerable workers, including youths, women, informal workers, migrants, and seasonal workers, which demands targeted interventions to guarantee inclusive recovery paths.
 Millions of children are pushed into labour as households struggle to cope with food insecurity, lost income, labour shortage due to limitation of movement, and deteriorating livelihoods.

-· In a context of increased concentration of global food supply chains, limited institutional capacities, inadequate rural investments, widespread informality, and related governance gaps, such as the including inadequate enforcement of international labour standards strongly limit the promotion of decent rural employment.
-As a leading institution of global agri-food governance, FAO supports member countries in advancing decent rural employment, strengthening of institutional and human capacities on this topic, and advocates for attention to employment issues and a decent work environment for all those involved in agrifood systems at all levels.
+As a leading institution of global agri-food governance, FAO supports member countries in advancing decent rural employment and strengthening institutional and human capacities on this topic.
+It advocates for attention to employment issues and a decent work environment for all those involved in agrifood systems at all levels.

 Featured resources